gkjohnson/collada-exporter-js/README.md

 ## Limitations

 - Can only model geometry, materials, and textures.
-Animations, skinning, joints, kinematics and other features are not included.
+Animations, skinning, joints, kinematics and other features are not included ([issue](https://github.com/gkjohnson/collada-exporter-js/issues/4)).
-- Only `phong` (default), `lambert`, and `constant` material tags are supported ([issue](https://github.com/gkjohnson/collada-exporter-js/issues/4)).
+- Only `phong` (default), `lambert`, and `constant` material tags are supported.
-- Only diffuse texture maps are support for export ([issue](https://github.com/gkjohnson/collada-exporter-js/issues/5)).
+- Only diffuse, specular, and emission maps are supported for export.
-- Only diffuse texture maps cannot be exported with a tint color (per the spec).
+- Diffuse maps cannot be exported with a tint color (per the spec).
 - MeshLab has problems importing attributes with shared index offsets ([issue](https://github.com/gkjohnson/collada-exporter-js/issues/8)).